preelshh/preelshh/README.md

 ###

 <p align="left">I'm from the Bay Area and I'm currently a junior at UCLA.
 I like math and ML.
+I also like animation and games.

 ###